Privacy Notice for California Residents

 • Exercise any rights, or ensure the rights of another consumer, provided for by law, including the right of free speech

-• Comply with the California Electronic Communications Privacy Act (CalECPA, S.B.
-178)
+• Comply with the California Electronic Communications Privacy Act (CalECPA, SB 178)

-• Engage in public or peer-reviewed scientific, historical, or statistical research in the public interest (provided that such research adheres to all other applicable laws and ethical mandates) when (i) deletion of the personal information could seriously impair or likely render impossible the research, and (ii) you previously provided informed consent to participate in the research
+• Engage in public or peer-reviewed scientific, historical, or statistical research in the public interest (provided that such research adheres to all other applicable laws and ethical mandates) when (i) deletion of the personal information could seriously impair or likely render impossible the research, and (ii) you previously provided informed consent to participate

 • Make other internal and lawful uses of the personal information which are consistent with the context in which you provided the information